fcampelo/epitopes2/inst/utils/ESM_feature_calculation/00_README.txt

 independently and then aggregate in post-processing, averaging where needed.
 We follow this strategy here.

-NOTE: For the feature calculation, any non-standard AA character is replaced by the `<mask>` placeholder.
+NOTE: For the feature calculation, any non-standard AA character is replaced by `-`, which is internally interpreted by ESM-1b as the `<unk>` token (see https://github.com/facebookresearch/esm/issues/13).